Putin’s power ‘ebbing away’ after Wagner mutiny as he vanishes from public view

 In his daily address on Sunday, Ukrainian president Volodymyr Zelensky said Mr Putin is “obviously very afraid” and is “probably hiding”, while his defence minister Oleksii Reznikov said the 36-hour mutiny shows Russian authorities are “weak”.

-Mr Reznikov said: “Had a phone conversation with my friend and colleague Secretary of Defense Lloyd J. Austin III
+Mr Reznikov said: “Had a phone conversation with my friend and colleague secretary of defence Lloyd J Austin III.

 “We talked about recent events in Russia.
 We agree that the Russian authorities are weak and that withdrawing Russian troops from Ukraine is the best choice for the Kremlin.
 Russia would be better served to address its own issues.”

-He added: “We also discussed the #UAarmy‘s counteroffensive and the next steps in strengthening our Defence Forces.
+He added: “We also discussed the #UAarmy‘s counteroffensive and the next steps in strengthening our defence forces.
 Things are moving in the right direction.
 Ukraine will win.”

 Meanwhile, the Institute for the Study of War said Russia struggled to respond clearly and coherently to the threat from the Wagner Group.
-It said the incident has highlighted “internal security weaknesses likely due to surprise and the impact of heavy losses in Ukraine”
+It said the incident has highlighted “internal security weaknesses likely due to surprise and the impact of heavy losses in Ukraine”.

 Commons defence committee chair Tobias Ellwood told the i newspaper: “Putin’s days are clearly numbered, he might survive the initial wound for a period of time but as Russian history shows, often it triggers a series of subsequent events that lead to the leader’s downfall.